kortina/oakland-film-club-OLD/_posts/2019-07-01-film-club-20-once-upon-a-time-in-china.md

 ### Post

-OK, this is too good, but when I selected _Once Upon a Time in the West_ and had mentally prepared my remarks, I realized at the last minute I was actually mis-remembering _The Good, The Bad, and The Ugly_ instead.
+When I selected _Once Upon a Time in the West_ for film club a few weeks ago, I prepared some remarks that I realized at the last minute were actually about the wrong movie.
+I had mis-remembered the content of _The Good, The Bad, and The Ugly_ for that title.

 This week, I got 90% through writing remarks about _Once Upon a Time in China_ and realized they were all about another Jet Li favorite of mine, _Fist of Legend_.
 When we do _Once Upon a Time in America_, I am sure I'll end up writing about _A Bronx Tale_ instead.

 I was going to make this elaborate argument framing _Once Upon a Time in China_ as a sort of sister film to _Rocky IV_.
 Both are essentially action movies centered on hand to hand combat between representatives of nations embroiled in conflict that threatens to break into all out war.
-Both films constantly juxtapose clashing cultures throughout.
+Both films contrast clashing cultures of the nations in conflict.
 And both films are fascinated with training, the lineage of different fighting styles, the modern vs the ancient, technology vs tradition.

-And then I was going to talk about training montages, Jet Li's one arm pullups, the _Rocky IV_ training montage, wax-on-wax-off in _Karate Kid_, Jean Claude Van Damme's splits, and of course, the one inch punch training with Pai Mei in _Kill Bill._
+I was going to talk about training montages, Jet Li's one arm pullups, the _Rocky IV_ training montage, wax-on-wax-off in _Karate Kid_, Jean Claude Van Damme's splits, and of course, the one inch punch training with Pai Mei in _Kill Bill._